sonbachmi/son-datachat/README.md

 Those measures can provide a fair security layer to protect general applications, but may add to response time; and the Advanced Security Agent feature may potentially require license.
 So for this project, they are turned off by default by a switch in source code.
-Also, LLM Guard has dependency problem on production so for now all related code has been commented out.
+Also, LLM Guard has dependency problem on production so for now all related code and test has been commented out.

 ## Tests